Wtower/ansible-node-deploy/README.md

    Makes sure that `mod_proxy` is enabled.
    If the configuration changes, causes Apache to restart in the end (notifies handler).

+6. Sync files

+   Syncs files to target directory.

+   :warning: Make sure that you have synced back any user uploaded files with manual `rsync`.

-6. Configure Apache
+7. Configure Apache

    Configure Apache to proxy to server using the provided template file.
    If the configuration changes, causes Plesk to reconfigure the domain in the end (notifies handler).
    If the configuration changes, causes Apache to restart in the end (notifies handler).

-7. Sync files

-   Syncs files to target directory.

-   :warning: Make sure that you have synced back any user uploaded files with manual `rsync`.
+8. Configure Apache SSL

+   Same as above, for SSL vhost.

-8. Set node path
+9. Set node path

     Auxiliary task which sets a variable with the nvm node path executables.

-9. (Upgrade npm) (removed)
+10. (Upgrade npm) (removed)

    Upgrades global npm.

-10. (Install npm requirements) (removed)
+11. (Install npm requirements) (removed)

     Run `npm install`.